node-3d/qml-raub/README.md

 ```
 const { View } = require('qml-raub');
-View.init(process.cwd(), HWND, CTX);
+View.init(process.cwd(), hwnd, ctx, device);

 const ui = new View({ width, height, file: 'gui.qml' });
 ```

 The QML engine must be initialized first.
 Then, new View instances can be created.
-See [TypeScript defenitions](/index.d.ts) for more details.
+See [TypeScript declarations](/index.d.ts) for more details.

-QML views can process input events, as per Qt documentation.
-We can propagate mouse and keyboard events to the View, and it will react as any normal QML scene.
-Also there is a loop-back to propagate back any unused events.
-This means a lot for screen-space UI's: we still want the underlying app to receive mouse and keyboard events as well.

-Using loop-back implies a change from `source -> app` event flow to `source -> ui -> app`.
-If mouse click hits a QML button, we don't want it to also hit an object behind the button.
-And if some QML input is focused, we should be able to type any text without hitting random combinations of app's hotkeys.
+QML views can process input events.
+Mouse and keyboard events can be sent to a view.
+Unhandled (unused) events are re-emitted by the view.

+Changing the event flow from `window -> app` to `window -> ui -> app` allows blocking the handled events.
+For example, when a QML button is pressed, a 3D scene behind the button won't receive any mouse event.
+Or when a QML input is focused, the app's hotkeys won't be triggered by typing text.

 ### class View